girardcarillo/HoneyHoney/README.md

 Many thanks to Seb ;)

+## Preparation

-# Using MQTT client with Pyhton
+- Using MQTT client with Python

 If you want to use this feature, please download the librairy.
 For Linux: